securitydatspring2019/spring2020-w13-crypto/README.md

 _This is going to be a pretty heavy week when it comes to theory.
 Most of the exercises will not involve code, but steps necessary to
 - Symmetric Encryption
 - Asymmetric Encryption
-- Hashing and Hash Digests
+- Hashing and Hash Digests and :red_circle: MAC (Message Authentication Code)
 - Digital Signatures
 - Certificates
 - Certificate Authorities and Certificate Trust Hierarchies
-- :red_circle: MAC (Message Authentication Code)
 - :red_circle: Cipher Suites

 ## What to Install